codeforsanjose/BuildingPermitsPlus/docs/scripts/permit_reader.rst

 Here:

 * all_out.csv is the file that it is going to process
-* analysis_key is the pivot key (ISSUEDATE).
+* analysis_key is the pivot key (SUBCODE).
 It will calculate the mean and standard deviation of all individual entries in that column.
 * secondary_key is a second key that is also pivoted on.